Raezroth/Linux-ARM-Gaming-Chroot/README.md

 ```
 apt install sudo vim make cmake git wget gnupg libx11-dev libgl-dev libvulkan-dev libtcmalloc-minimal4 libnm0 zenity chromium libsdl2-dev unzip libgles-dev
 ```

-Note: When using sxmo/swmo, you will need to install your DE's terminal: ```sudo apt install foot stterm```.

 You may have to do this for other Desktop Enviroments.